vuejs/vue-test-utils/docs/api/mount/selectors.md

 # Selectors

-A lot of avoriaz methods take a selector as an argument.
+A lot of methods take a selector as an argument.
 A selector can either be a CSS selector, or a Vue component.

 ## CSS Selectors